generoi/wp-video-optimizer/README.md

-# wp-plugin-boilerplate
+# wp-video-optimizer

-> A boilerplate WordPress plugin
+> A plugin to optimize videos in the media library

 ## Requirements